OSGeo/gdal/doc/source/development/rfc/rfc96_deferred_plugin_loading.rst

     // Used by both DeclareDeferredFOOPlugin() and GDALRegisterFoo() constexpr const char* FOO_DRIVER_NAME = "FOO";
-    constexpr const char* FOO_LONG_NAME = "The FOO format";
-    constexpr const char* FOO_EXTENSIONS = "foo";

     int CPL_DLL FOODatasetIdentify(GDALOpenInfo* poOpenInfo);

+    void CPL_DLL FOODriverSetCommonMetadata(GDALDriver *poDriver);

-And :file:`mydrivercore.cpp` will contain the implementation of the identify method, as well as a DeclareDeferredXXXPlugin() method that will be called by GDALAllRegister() when the driver is built as a plugin (the PLUGIN_FILENAME macro is automatically set by the CMake scripts with the filename of the plugin, e.g. "gdal_FOO.so"):
+And :file:`mydrivercore.cpp` will contain the implementation of the identify method, a ``FOODriverSetCommonMetadata()`` method (with most of the content of the normal driver registration method, except for function pointers such as pfnOpen, pfnCreate, pfnCreateCopy or pfnCreateMultiDimensional), as well as a ``DeclareDeferredXXXPlugin()`` method that will be called by GDALAllRegister() when the driver is built as a plugin (the PLUGIN_FILENAME macro is automatically set by the CMake scripts with the filename of the plugin, e.g. "gdal_FOO.so"):

 .. code-block:: cpp